26 Different Types of Wasps in Michigan

 These wasps typically make their nests inside walls, leaves, and attics and are considered one of the most aggressive species of wasps found in Michigan.

-In terms of their behavior, these wasps can be quite aggressive and may sting if provoked.
+These wasps can be quite aggressive and may sting if provoked.
 They are more likely to attack when there is a perceived threat or danger to their nest.

 The Widow Yellowjacket has a short lifespan, living only from spring to late summer.
 During this time, they will reproduce and build nests containing up to 1,000 wasps!